Heatherton

 Table Chart PROFILE FAQ

-However, education & training shows lower representation at 7.1% compared to the regional average of 9.2%.
-The area functions as an employment hub with a ratio of 2.6 workers per resident, attracting workers from nearby regions.
-In the year ending September 2025, Heatherton's labour force increased by 0.3%, while employment declined by 1.2%, leading to a rise in unemployment of 1.4 percentage points.
-In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a slight increase in unemployment.
-Statewide, Victoria's employment grew by 1.13% year-on-year as of 25-November 2025, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 suggest a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Heatherton's employment mix indicates local employment should increase by 6.8% over five years and 14.0% over ten years, though this is a simple extrapolation for illustrative purposes only and does not account for localized population projections.
+Conversely, education & training has lower representation at 7.1%, compared to the regional average of 9.2%.
+There were 2.6 workers for every resident as per the Census, indicating Heatherton functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between September 2024 and September 2025, labour force increased by 0.4% while employment declined by 1.0%, causing unemployment to rise by 1.3 percentage points in Heatherton.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Heatherton.
+These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
+Applying these industry-specific projections to Heatherton's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment